-The Company's technical provisions on insurance and investment contracts underwritten, as described and disclosed in section 8 of the accounting policies and notes 1 and 15, represent 93% of the total liabilities as of 31 December 2019.
+At 31 December 2020, the Company's technical provisions on insurance and investment contracts underwritten, amounted to €124.4 million and represented 95% of total liabilities at that date.
+These are described and disclosed in section 8 of the accounting policies and notes 1 and 15 to the financial statements.